YihengYe/ECE143-HMDA_Mortagage_Analysis_and_Prediction/README.md

 - Report.ipynb: our report for all the visualizations we created in this project.
 Please keep it in the root directory when running it.
 - src/data_processing/DownScale.py: downscale the raw data into hmda_2017_ca_noname.csv.
 You can just run it by "python DownScale.py"
 - src/data_processing/code_map.json: code map for numerical code and string column values for different feature.
 Important for other analysis scripts.
-- src/data_processing: WIP, please fill out in those lines about other script.
+- src/data_processing
+  - code.py: generate code value map for categorical data (include the validation function)
+  - numeric.py: categorize features into groups, read the .csv dataset with strict dtypes
+  - compact.py: USED FOR PREDICTION, generate compacted features
+- src/models
+  - feature.py: pre-processing for different kinds of features
+  - regression_model.py: train the logistic regression model and print out corresponding outcomes
 - Python scripts in src/visualizations: Those scripts represent our analysis and visualizations process on each different features stated in their file names.
 Please check if you have data/csvs/hmda_2017_ca_noname.csv before running them, or, please running src/data_processing/DownScale.py before running those scripts.
 Those scripts are designed only to be ran under the root directory/src directory and its child directories/notebook directory, and please do not put our root directory under some directores named "src" or "notebook" before trying running those scripts.
 Use "python filename.py" to run those scripts.
 When running the scripts, the visualizations we make will pop out and one needs to close them after taking a look at them to proceed the script running.
 After the running process is done, the visualizations generated will be placed in result/eda directory.

 ### Responsibilities:
 - Yiheng Ye: Set up the directory and managed the coding workflow.
 Downscaled the data set by writing the DownScale.py Wrote visualizations for gender in Gender_analysis.py.
 Debugged others' code.
 Wrote the EDA part in Report.ipynb and parts of Readme documentation including document structure and some code guideline.
 Discussed analysis contents with teammates to organize project structure.
-Collaborated in making the presentation PPT.
+Collaborated in making the presentation slides.
+- Zicheng Wei: Set up code value maps for categorical data and determined dtypes for pandas dataframe.
+Wrote data pre-processing (i.e. dummy encoding, log operation) for model training and logistic regression model.
+Researched into the model training procedure including data augmentation and visualized corresponding outcome.
+Collaborated in making the presentation slides.